Lemon Creme Brulee

 A Note About Ramekin Size

 - WHISK THE YOLKS.
-In a separate bowl, whisk together the egg yolks, lemon zest, vanilla, salt, and the remaining sugar until smooth.
+In a separate bowl, whisk together the egg yolks, lemon juice, vanilla, salt, and the remaining sugar until smooth.

 - TEMPER.
 Slowly whisk a few ladlefuls of the hot cream into the egg mixture.
-Then gradually whisk in the rest.
-Strain everything through a fine mesh sieve into a large measuring cup.
+Then gradually whisk in the rest to prevent scrambling.

-- COOL AND CHILL.
-Use tongs to move the ramekins to a cooling rack.
-Let them sit at room temp for 30 minutes, then cover and refrigerate until completely chilled.
+- CHILL.
+Use tongs to move the ramekins to a wire rack.
+Let them sit at room temperature for 30 minutes, then cover and refrigerate until completely chilled.

 - BRULEE.
 Right before serving, sprinkle a tablespoon of sugar over each custard.
-Use a kitchen torch to caramelize the tops until golden and bubbly (or pop them under a broiler if you must).
-Garnish with berries if you’re feeling extra.
+Use a kitchen torch to caramelize the tops until golden and bubbly (or pop them under a broiler if you don’t have a torch).
+Garnish with berries and strips of lemon peel if you’d like to make it extra special.

 - You want to get an EVEN layer of sugar across the surface of each custard.
 We sprinkle the tablespoon of sugar across the custard, and then we kind of tilt and shake and shimmy the ramekin until it’s even more evened out.